antrea-io/antrea/docs/design/architecture.md

 ### ClusterIP Service

-Antrea supports two ways to implement Services of type ClusterIP - leveraging `kube-proxy`, or AntreaProxy that implements load balancing for ClusterIP Service traffic with OVS.
+Antrea supports two ways to implement Services of type ClusterIP - leveraging `kube-proxy`, or Antrea Proxy that implements load balancing for ClusterIP Service traffic with OVS.

 When leveraging `kube-proxy`, Antrea Agent adds OVS flows to forward the packets